 The College of Physicians and Surgeons of BC is continuing to protect the public and provide support and guidance to the profession as the COVID-19 pandemic continues.

 During a global pandemic, each of us has a responsibility to take steps to limit the spread of a viral outbreak.
 As a result, physicians are implementing enhanced screening and safety measures to ensure that the virus isn’t shared with other patients and health-care providers.
-The provincial health officer has also recommended that physicians postpone non-emergency procedures in order to prioritize the increase in urgent care needs.

 If you think you may have symptoms of COVID-19, please refer to the BC COVID-19 Self-Assessment Tool.